ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ### Offline Changes

-If a user loses the connection, the application goes into a read-only state (first version).
+If a user loses the connection, the application goes into a read-only state.

-In a later version a user requests a lock for doing changes in an offline environment.
-This means the user explicitly decides to do work offline.
-Other users are unable to make changes while the lock is active.
+If a user requests to work offline, the layers will be locked for that user in the backend.
+While the lock is active, other users see these layers read-only.

-Upon coming back online the changes made by the lock keeping user, are synchronized and the lock is released.
+Upon coming back online the changes made are synchronized and the lock is released.